crocs-muni/ECTester/analysis/countermeasures/README.md

 Note that, this step is not necessary, is time consuming and requires access to suitable JavaCard smartcards (which it may permanently destroy).

-1. Build applet for correct platform version:
+1. Build applet for correct platform version.
 2. Install applet (e.g. gp-pro)
 3. Run `measure.ipynb` notebook.